Light & Fluffy Whole Wheat Hamburger Buns Recipe

 portion bowls each with digitally labeled raw ingredients to make whole wheat buns.

-How to Make Whole Wheat and Honey Buns
+How to Make Whole Wheat Buns

-Step #2.
-Add salt, egg, whole wheat flour, oats, and half of the all-purpose flour.
+Step 2: Add salt, egg, whole wheat flour, oats, and half of the all-purpose flour.
 Gradually add the remaining flour, stirring until a dough forms.

-Step #3.Knead dough on a floured surface until smooth.
+Step 3:Knead dough on a floured surface until smooth.
 Place in a greased bowl, cover with plastic wrap, and let rise.

-Step #4.
-Divide risen dough, shape into circles, place on a lined baking sheet, cover, and let rise again.
+Step 4: Divide risen dough, shape into circles, place on a lined baking sheet, cover, and let rise again.

-Step #5.
-Brush with egg wash, sprinkle with oats, and bake until golden brown.
-Let buns cool, slice in half, and enjoy!
+Step 5: Brush with egg wash, sprinkle with oats, and bake until golden brown.

 Recipe FAQs